open-telemetry/opentelemetry.io/content/en/blog/2024/go-contrib-removal.md

 ---

 The Go SIG will remove the code of contrib modules that lack code owners starting August 21, 2024.
-Published packages and releases will remain available.
+Published packages and releases will be marked as deprecated, though they'll remain available for download.

 Currently unowned modules include the following: